chunquedong/Sric/README.md

 ### Module

-A module is a compilation/deployment unit.
+Module is namespace as well as the unit of compilation and deployment.

+A module contains several source files and folders.

-The module name is a namespace.
-Namespaces can only be defined in build scripts:
+The module is defined in build scripts:
 ```
 name = std
 summary = standard library